akhoch34/march_madness/src/men_analysis.md

 | Field Goal % | 48.53% | 47.38% |
 | Free Throw % | 72.53% | 70.74% |

 **Analysis:** Despite being a lower #11 seed, Drake is favored over #6 seed Missouri.
-Drake has a higher ELO rating (1794 vs 1617), indicating better season-long performance.
+Drake has a higher ELO rating (1666 vs 1528), indicating better season-long performance.
 Drake has a stronger defense, allowing 98.7 points per 100 possessions compared to 104.5 for Missouri.
-Drake is the clear favorite with a 70.35% chance to win.
+Drake has the advantage with a 60.94% win probability.

 ---

 ### Z07 Kansas vs Z10 Arkansas

-**Prediction:** Kansas has a 66.38% chance to win
+**Prediction:** Kansas has a 71.59% chance to win

-**ELO Ratings:** Kansas: 1689, Arkansas: 1630
+**ELO Ratings:** Kansas: 1634, Arkansas: 1561

-**Betting Odds:** Kansas -4.0, Moneyline: -197
+**Betting Odds:** Kansas -5.5, Moneyline: -252

 **Advanced Stats Comparison:**